takahirox/ThreeNetwork/Readme.md

   - `error` ( errorMessage ): When error occurs.
   - `connect` ( remotePeerId ): When connected with a remote peer.
   - `disconnect` ( remotePeerId ): When disconnected from a remote peer.
-  - `add` ( remotePeerId, objectUuid, info ): When a remote peer adds its local object.
+  - `add` ( remotePeerId, objectUuid, info ): When a remote peer adds its local object. `.addRemoteObject()` is assumed to be called in this listener callback function.
   - `remove` ( remotePeerId, objectUuid, remoteObject ): When a remote peer removes its local object.
+An object automatically be removed from `RemoteSync`.
   - `receive` (data): When receives data from a remote peer.
   - `remote_stream` (stream): When receives media streaming from a remote peer.
   - `receive_user_data` (data): When received user-data from a remote peer.